crasride/holbertonschool-system_algorithms/README.md

 <summary>What is a priority queue:</summary>
 <br>

-A priority queue is an abstract data type that operates like a regular queue but assigns a priority level to each element.
-Elements with higher priority are dequeued before those with lower priority.
-Priority queues are commonly implemented using data structures like binary heaps, and they find applications in various algorithms, such as Dijkstra's algorithm for finding the shortest path and Huffman coding for data compression.
+A `priority queue` is an abstract data type that operates like a regular queue but assigns a priority level to each element.
+Elements with higher priority are dequeued before those with lower priority. `Priority queues` are commonly implemented using data structures like `binary heaps`, and they find applications in various algorithms, such as `Dijkstra's` algorithm for finding the `shortest path` and Huffman coding for data compression.

 </details>